-The bill CS/HB 1127 amends various sections of Florida Statutes to enhance child welfare, particularly addressing the commercial sexual exploitation of children and the operation of domestic violence centers.
-It mandates the Department of Children and Families (DCF) to provide detailed assessment data in its annual report, including information on the prevalence of commercial sexual exploitation, services provided, and child placements.
-The DCF is also required to maintain assessment copies for child placements and provide this information upon request.
-Additionally, the bill allows the DCF to waive certain requirements for domestic violence centers in emergencies and to issue provisional certificates under specific conditions.
-It introduces a recruitment program for individuals with public safety backgrounds to work as child protective investigators and case managers, while removing the DCF's authority to grant exemptions from working with children or the developmentally disabled, although limited exemptions for certain minimum standards are permitted.
+The bill CS/HB 1127 amends various sections of Florida Statutes concerning child welfare, particularly addressing the commercial sexual exploitation of children and the operation of domestic violence centers.
+It mandates the Department of Children and Families (DCF) to include detailed assessment data in its annual report, covering the prevalence of commercial sexual exploitation, services provided, and child placements.
+The DCF is also required to maintain and provide copies of assessments used for child placements upon request.
+Additionally, the bill allows the DCF to waive certain requirements for domestic violence centers in emergencies and to issue provisional certificates under specified conditions.
+Notably, it removes the DCF's authority to grant exemptions from working with children or the developmentally disabled, while still permitting limited exemptions to certain minimum standards.

 Statutes affected: H 1127 Filed: 39.524